LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 > We would like to say it is currently 2 o'clock post meridiem (pm)
 > <pre><code class="language-prolog">time( current( hour(2), minute(0), period( pm() ) ) )</pre></code>
-> You can see, that a literal can store a list of other literals or values inside the brackets.
+> You can see that a literal can store a list of other literals or values inside the brackets.

 Based on the first example a negation is also possible: